A San Francisco store is shipping LGBTQ2S+ books to states where they are banned

 Book bans and attempted bans have been hitting record highs, according to the American Library Association.
 And the efforts now extend as much to public libraries as school-based libraries.
 Because the totals are based on media accounts and reports submitted by librarians, the association regards its numbers as snapshots, with many bans left unrecorded.

-PEN America's report said 30 per cent of the bans include characters of colour or discuss race and racism, and 30 per cent have LGBTQ2S+ characters or themes.
+PEN America's report said 30 per cent of the bans include characters of color or discuss race and racism, and 30 per cent have LGBTQ2S+ characters or themes.

 The most sweeping challenges often originate with conservative organizations, such as Moms for Liberty, which has organized banning efforts nationwide and called for more parental control over books available to children.